revx0012/vscode-linux/README.md

+# Archived

+Yeah, im just gonna ignore this because its not useful unfortunately.

 # where do i install this?

 you can either you can install it in your linux machine or proot (only on termux)